elielvipata/JewelSamples/README.md

 - Will eventually support an interpreted version of Jewel built on top of YACC as a scripting language

 [Chromium Contribution](https://www.chromium.org/Home/)
-- Triaged and fixed a duplicate tab bug in Developer tools
+- Triaged and fixed a duplicate tab bug in Developer tools.
-- Starting a design to strip chromium down to a single tab browser with a simpler caching system to enable it to run on simple machines like the raspberry pi
+- Starting a design to strip chromium down to a single tab browser with a simpler caching system to enable it to run on simple machines like the raspberry pi.

 ### Currently working on
 [XINU OS](https://xinu.cs.purdue.edu)
-- Rewriting the FIFO process scheduler to a [completely fair scheduler](https://developer.ibm.com/tutorials/l-completely-fair-scheduler/)
+- Rewriting the FIFO process scheduler to a [completely fair scheduler](https://developer.ibm.com/tutorials/l-completely-fair-scheduler/) to reduce process starvation.